shobassy319/docker-handson/go-sample/README.md

 > Note: you can ignore some vulnerabilities for which the fix is not yet available.

 ### 4. Improve build time
+`Dockerfile` or `README.md` are also copied to the container image.
+Fix this problem so that they will not be included in the image.

 When you edit the `server.go` file, the docker build will run `go mod download` again.
 `go mod download` should be triggered only when `go.mod` has been updated.
 Fix Dockerfile to improve the build speed.